 The pro-formas associated with the Supporting and Protecting People in East Ayrshire Interagency Practitioner Guidance are:

 To assist staff in the decision making process, we have established a Legal Solutions Forum (LSF) , and an online Referral Form for the LSF.
+Information about Court Processes can be found on the Scottish Courts website.

 For Significant case Reviews there is a Pan Ayrshire Guidance Document.